eoinom/AllAboutErik/src/data/pages/musical-journey/discography.md

     text: >-
       In 1973, a reformed Sopwith Camel recorded The Miraculous Hump Returns from the Moon on Warner Bros.
 Records' Reprise label.
-In a somewhat different style from their first release, this album has become a critics favourite for its complex instrumentation and extraordinary song writing.
+In a somewhat different style from their first release, this album has become a critics' favorite for its complex instrumentation and extraordinary song writing.
     thumbnailImg: >-
       https://res.cloudinary.com/all-about-erik/image/upload/f_auto/v1574974948/Musical%20Journey/Discography/album%20covers/21_sopwith-hump-thumb_sg0di5.jpg
     title: The Miraculous Hump Returns from the Moon